top of page

 • Join a dance class or hit the dance floor at a local club for a fun night out.

-4. Resist the Overindulge and Splurge Mindset
+4. Resist the indulge and splurge mindset

 Try approaching food on vacation with the same attitude as you approach it day to day: with permission to eat whatever you want, freedom to choose when and how much you want to eat, and curiosity about your body's needs and wants.